ceramic-sf/quick-boi-source/bolq.md

 The appeal of a sunset is different from the beauty of flowers because if you change it, it still looks good.
 ```

-Natural landscapes can be beautiful, but if you vaary some component the beauty does not change.
+Natural landscapes can be beautiful, but if you vary some component the beauty does not change.
 The waterfall does not become unappealing if you add or remove streams or rocks from it.
 Whereas modifying a flower can very obviously ruin the appeal.

 *Beauty in unevolved things is easy to vary, and is a different sort of beauty than flowers.*